microsoft/pxt-calliope/docs/courses/csintro/iteration/unplugged.md

 ## Notes
 * Depending on the particular class, you can make this exercise more challenging, by requiring the students to be more specific in their instructions.

-For example: Step forward 14 inches (you can have students actually measure the exact distance), turn left 90 degrees...
+**Example:** Step forward 14 inches (you can have students actually measure the exact distance), turn left 90 degrees...